-World champion parathlete Daniel Stefan has adjusted his training regime while competition is on hold and pools closed during the COVID-19 pandemic.
+World champion para-athlete Stefan Daniel has adjusted his training regime while competition is on hold and pools closed during the COVID-19 pandemic.

 Yesterday, it was announced the Toyko Paralympic Summer Games have been pushed back a full year to August 2021